 The sources that follow are scholarly, synthesized sources--they contain expert information about nursing brought together and arranged in various ways.
-Note #A2 contains more information about primary and secondary sources.

 The following bibliographies are not comprehensive in each subject area.
 They have been selected because of their general applicability to the subject, for their broad applications to the subject matter, and for use of their call numbers to browse other pertinent titles located nearby.
 Titles may be found repeated in different menus due to their usefulness in many areas.